Come Around and Love Me

 Come Around and Love Me is the debut studio album by American musician Jalen Ngonda.
 It was released on 8 September 2023, through Daptone Records.
 Primarily a Motown-inspired soul record, the album also explores elements of R&B and rock music.
 Come Around and Love Me features 11 tracks produced by former Charles Bradley's Extraordinaires members Vincent Chiarito and Michael Buckley.

-The album was preceded by 6 singles, including the title track "Come Around and Love Me"; which peaked at No. 9 on both the UK Physical Singles Chart and UK Vinyl Singles Chart.
-Following its release, Come Around and Love Me peaked at No. 1 on the UK Independent Album Breakers Chart, No. 68 on the UK Albums Chart, No. 33 on the Scottish Albums Chart, and No. 18 on the UK Physical Albums Chart.
+The album was preceded by six singles, including the title track "Come Around and Love Me"; which peaked at No. 9 on both the UK Physical Singles Chart and UK Vinyl Singles Chart.
+Following its release, Come Around and Love Me peaked at No. 1 on the UK Independent Album Breakers Chart, No. 33 on the Scottish Albums Chart, and No. 18 on the UK Physical Albums Chart.

 Background

 Plans for Come Around and Love Me began to take fruition prior to the start of the COVID-19 pandemic, but were swiftly put on hold due to worldwide lockdowns.
-In 2021, Ngonda - a new signing for Daptone Records - flew to Brooklyn, New York City, to work on the album.
+In 2021, Ngonda – a new signing for Daptone Records – flew to Brooklyn, New York City, to work on the album.
 At Hive Mind Studios, he began writing and recording Come Around and Love Me with help from Vincent Chiarito and Michael Buckley, two former members of Charles Bradley's Extraordinaries.

 On 7 September 2022, Ngonda released the first single from the album, "Just Like You Used To".
 The second single "What a Difference She Made" was released a month later on 11 October 2022.
 On 22 March 2023, the third single "If You Don't Want My Love" was released to positive reception.
 In the months leading up to the album, the final singles "Come Around and Love Me", "That's All I Wanted from You", and "So Glad I Found You" were released.